 All articles by Heiner Litz

-Will Magrann – Will Magrann is an accomplished Mishra’s Workshop pilot, reigning back-to-back The Mana Drain Open champion, and the “Will” of Team Dr. WillBerry. @WillMagrann on Twitter.
+Will Magrann – Will Magrann is an accomplished Mishra’s Workshop pilot, a 3 time The Mana Drain Open champion, and the “Will” of Team Dr. WillBerry. @WillMagrann on Twitter.

 All articles by Will Magrann

 Stephen Menendian (aka smmenen) – Stephen is the 2007 Vintage World Champion and VSL Season 1 Champion.
 He is the longest tenured Vintage writer in the world, and authored the books Understanding Gush: Strategies and Tactics, and Schools of Magic: History of Vintage. @SMenendian on Twitter.

 All articles by Stephen Menendian

 Anthony Michaels (aka Twaun007) – Hip Hop Aficionado by day and Magic dojo dominator by night, Twaun007 is a long time Vintage player who loves nothing more than grinding his opponents to dust with Smokestack, or playing a first turn Bobby Digital (aka Dark Confidant).
 When he emerges from his underground lab he can be found around Cleveland (Ohio, USA). @Twaun007 on Twitter.

 Geoff Moes (aka President Skroob) – Just a man.
 A man who likes plain hamburgers. @ThallidTosser.

 Nat Moes (aka Lochinvar) – Co-host of the Serious Vintage Podcast, Nat Moes lives in Columbus, and plays Magic with Team Serious.
 Responsible for spreading the plague of Goblin Charbelcher, he has few Magic: the Gathering accolades to speak of aside from a few T8 appearances. @GrandpaBelcher on Twitter.